rhadp-example-repos/automotive-image-builder/README.md

 * `ostree-oci-image`: An oci image wrapping the ostree commit from ostree-commit
 * `rpmlist`: A json file listing all the rpms used in the image

-## Commonly used variables
+## Manifest variables

+The low-level manifest format supports a variety of variables that you can set in the manifest file, or on the command line.
+In the high-level manifests, these are automatically set based on the options in the manifest and the target/distro/mode that you choose, although it can sometimes be useful to modify these variables on the command line during development and testing.

+To modify these variables on the command line, you can use the following options:

+* `--define VAR=VALUE`: Sets the variable to the specified value, which is a yaml value.

+* `--define-file PATH`: Loads variables from a yaml dict in a file, where the keys are variable names.

+* `--extend-define VAR=VALUE`: Similar to `--define`, but this is only useable for list-based variable and will extend the list already in the variable (or start a new list if it is unset).
+This support specifying either a list value or just a plain item value.

 Here are some commonly used variable supported and what they mean:

-* `use_qm`: If this is true, then the support for the qm partion is included in the image, see below for details
+* `use_qm`: If this is true, then the support for the qm partion is included in the image
 * `qm_memory_max`: Set the maximum memory that can be used by the QM partition (see MemoryMax systemd option for format)
 * `use_bluechi_agent`: If this is true, then the support for bluechi-agent is included and configured in the host and (if enabled) in the qm partition
 * `use_bluechi_controller`: If this is true, then the support for bluechi-controller is included and configured in the host